 If you are in need of advice regarding parenting after a divorce, speak with our firm during a free case evaluation.

-At Wisselman & Associates, we understand that some of the most difficult decisions you may have to make involve the care of your children after divorce.
 Many parents may wish to seek mediation in order to avoid having to discuss their personal matters in court, and in many cases, this can result in more amicable outcomes that benefit the family as a whole.
-Our legal team is available to work as mediators in order to help you come to an agreement about child custody, support, and visitation that is suitable for both spouses and which will provide the best possible scenario for your child.
+Our legal team is available to work as mediators in order to help you come to an agreement about child custody, support, and visitation that is suitable for both spouses and will provide the best possible scenario for your child.

 Tips for Post-Divorce Co-Parenting

-Successful co-parenting after a divorce will require on-going communication on a range of issues related to your children's welfare and upbringing, including daily routines, schedules, education, and discipline.
+Successful co-parenting after a divorce will require ongoing communication regarding a range of issues related to your children's welfare and upbringing, including daily routines, schedules, education, and discipline.
 Parents should continue to work together for the benefit of their children.
 Maintaining a positive attitude throughout the many changes that will be occurring will help ease the transition and make it easier for your child to adjust.